Conditions Of Contract

 C. OVERBOOKING OF FLIGHTS - Certain flights of Carrier may be overbooked.
 There is no absolute guarantee therefore that a seat will always be available on a flight for which a passenger has a confirmed reservation.
 When a flight is overbooked, Carrier's personnel shall ask for volunteers willing to give up their confirmed reservations in exchange for reward offered by Carrier.
 In case there are not enough volunteers, confirmed passengers who are denied boarding may be entitled to compensatory payment in accordance with Carrier's Tariffs.

-D. CHECK-IN TIME - The passenger is required to arrive at Carrier’s check-in location sufficiently in advance of the indicated flight departure time to permit completion of any government formalities and departure procedures and in any event not later than 45 minutes before the approximate departure time.
-If the passenger fails to arrive on time at Carrier’s check-in counter or boarding gate (even if the passenger has already checked-in for the flight), Carrier may cancel the space reserved for the passenger.
-Carrier is not liable to the passenger for loss or expense due to the passenger’s failure to comply with these provisions.
+D. CHECK-IN TIME - The passenger is required to arrive at Carrier's check-in location sufficiently in advance of the indicated flight departure time to permit completion of any government formalities and departure procedures and in any event not later than the time that maybe indicated by the Carrier.
+If the passenger fails to arrive on time at Carrier's check-in counter or boarding gate (even if the passenger has already checked-in for the flight), Carrier may cancel the space reserved for the passenger.
+Carrier is not liable to the passenger for loss or expense due to the passenger's failure to comply with these provisions.

 E. SUBJECT TO SEARCH - The Carrier reserves the right to search the passenger and inspect or examine his baggage(s), in coordination with the airport authorities, for any prohibited materials and substances and seize such, if discovered.
 A passenger refusing to be searched shall not be allowed to board the aircraft for his designated flight.
 The Carrier, furthermore, reserves the right to refuse to carry, at any time, any baggage discovered to contain any prohibited or unacceptable article(s) or any baggage the inspection of which is refused by the passenger.